keptn-contrib/job-executor-service/docs/FEATURES.md

 **Note:** The external IPs used in the egress policy are retrieved by performing DNS lookups of the hostnames specified for OAuth and remote Keptn endpoint when installing/upgrading job-executor-service.
-If such IPs can change over time the job-executor-service may stop working so it's advised not to enable the egress network policy in such cases.
+If such IPs can change over time the job-executor-service may stop working, so it's advised not to enable the egress network policy in such cases.

 #### Enabling the network-policies when installing/upgrading job-executor-service
 ##### Ingress policy